jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 - Return a list of files in the file system
 - Include middleware for data transformation, serving static files, logging, and error handling

-As a bonus, we will build the frontend (responsible for collecting the user input) in [React](https://reactjs.org/) via CDN scripts.
+To interact with the API we'll need a frontend user interfance.
+We'll use [React](https://reactjs.org/) via CDN scripts to build one.

 > Since we aren't building a complex React app, we won't use the "create-react-app" CLI tool.